nyangweso-rodgers/databases-and-messaging-services/03-Message-Broker-Services/01-apache-kafka/04-kafka-connect/03-cp-kafka-connect/Readme.md

 ## Table Of Contents

+# Kafka Connect Images on Docker Hub

+- You can get **kafka-connect image** from [confluentinc/cp-kafka-connect](https://hub.docker.com/r/confluentinc/cp-kafka-connect).
+- **Confluent** maintains its own image for **Kafka Connect**, `cp-kafka-connect-base`, which provides a basic **Connect** worker to which you can add your desired JAR files for sink and source connectors, single message transforms, and converters.
+- For example, these are the bare minimum variables necessary to get a Connect Distributed Server running, but assumes it is connected to **Kafka** cluster with at least three brokers (replication factor for the three Connect topics).
+Additional variables for replication factor of the three Connect topics can be added, as described below for testing against less than three brokers.
+  1. `CONNECT_BOOTSTRAP_SERVERS`
+  2. `CONNECT_GROUP_ID`
+  3. `CONNECT_KEY_CONVERTER`
+  4. `CONNECT_VALUE_CONVERTER`
+  5. `CONNECT_CONFIG_STORAGE_TOPIC`
+  6. `CONNECT_OFFSET_STORAGE_TOPIC`
+  7. `CONNECT_STATUS_STORAGE_TOPIC`

-#
+# Connectors For Kafka Connect

+- According to the [Confluent documentation](), this docker image comes with pre-installed **connector plugins** including:
+  1. Elastic
 - [Since Confluent Platform 6.0 connectors are no longer bundled](https://docs.confluent.io/platform/current/release-notes/index.html#connectors), and need to be installed separately.
 You can [build your own image](https://docs.confluent.io/platform/current/installation/docker/development.html#create-a-docker-image-containing-c-hub-connectors) based on **cp-kafka-connect-base**, or install connectors at runtime by overwriding the image command.
-- You can get **kafka-connect image** from [confluentinc/cp-kafka-connect](https://hub.docker.com/r/confluentinc/cp-kafka-connect).
-According to the [Confluent documentation](), this docker image comes with pre-installed connector plugins including Elastic.

 ```yml
 cp-kafka-connect: